CloudLabsAI-Azure/apim-lab/apim-lab/10-additional-topics/additional-topics-10-4-self-hosted-gateway.md

 ![](../../assets/images/apim-app-gateway-deploy-9.png)

-Note that in the Gateway blade, we can see the status - it will show there is one healthy Gateway Node connected to the Deployment.
+>*Note* that in the Gateway blade, we can see the status - it will show there is one healthy Gateway Node connected to the Deployment.
 The Gateway Node will keep in sync, and be automatically updated should any of the Gateway Deployment config changes.

 ![](../../assets/images/apim-app-gateway-deploy-10.png)

 ## Task 4.2: Testing the API

-Our Gateway Node is now deployed - and we can test that it works.
+Our Gateway Node is now deployed, we can test it.

 - Open the Developer portal, go to the Profile page, and get the API key for Unlimited products
 - Open Notepad - Make note of URLs including the key.
 For our lab test, the machine name is just *localhost*